sublimehq/Packages/README.md

 ---

-On Windows, you can use junctions instead of symlinks (symlinks require administrative rights):
+On Windows, you can use directory junctions instead of symlinks (symlinks require administrative rights; directory junctions don't):

 ```powershell
 # Using PowerShell